This article was originally published by Field Atlas. Click here to read the original article.

 Time Management – I’m still working on this every day.
 When I have a long project, like Kids Science Camp, which takes about eight months, I break it into chunks.
 I also use project plans to track progress, ensuring that nothing falls through the cracks.

-Q: What’s one lesson that’s stuck with you?
 Lucy: Focus on what you can control.
 Early in my career, I spent a lot of energy worrying about things outside of my control—how others responded, long-term outcomes, and organizational shifts.
 Now I focus on my actions, my attitude, and my effort.
 That mindset shift made me more confident and resilient.

-Q: What’s the culture like at The Heritage Group, and what’s kept you there?
 Lucy: I’ve been here since I joined through the Orr Fellowship, and I’ve stayed because it’s a place that bets on people.
 I’ve always felt trusted and supported, even when I was taking risks or learning something new.
 There’s a fundamental belief in personal growth and a culture of feedback that helps you get better.

-Q: Final question—what would you say to someone trying to figure out where to begin?
 Lucy: Start with what you’re good at, what you enjoy, and where you want to make an impact.
 You don’t have to have it all figured out.
 You just need to be open, ask questions, and say yes to opportunities that stretch you.
 That’s how I found a career I love—and I never saw it coming.

 If you have a passion for science, math, or problem-solving, Indiana’s advanced industries may have a job for you.
-Discover tools, stories, and opportunities to help you take the next step at See Yourself IN.
+Discover tools, stories, and opportunities to help you take the next step at See Yourself IN

-Looking for careers in Indiana’s advanced industries?
 Want to learn more about building your future in Indiana’s advanced industries?
-Explore more career stories and resources at See Yourself IN.
+Explore more career stories and resources at See Yourself IN

 When Lucy started college, she was surrounded by a family of healthcare professionals and planned to follow in their footsteps.
 She studied biology and loved her science classes—organic chemistry, physics, and problem-solving lit her up.
 But as graduation drew closer, she realized she wasn’t drawn to the clinical path she always thought she’d take.